mcasper/vim-infer-debugger/README.md

 RemoveAllDebuggers()
 ```

-It is recommended that you map them in your '.vimrc', for example:
+It is recommended that you map them in your `.vimrc`, for example:

 ```VIM
 nmap <Leader>P :call AddDebugger("O")<cr>